March is National Women’s History Month.

-July marks the 50th anniversary of women FBI agents.
+July 2022 marked the 50th anniversary of women FBI agents.

-In this episode, active and retired women FBI agents review historical documents and share stories about Director Hoover’s initial rejection and the Bureau’s eventual acceptance of female agents in the FBI.
+In this episode, active and retired FBI agents review historical documents and share stories about Director Hoover’s initial rejection, the Bureau’s eventual acceptance of female agents in the FBI, and their personal FBI career journeys as women.

 It’s almost inconceivable that, at one time in the FBI’s history, women could not become special agents.
 In the following excerpt from a 1971 policy statement, FBI Director J. Edgar Hoover explains his policy.